melodysdreamj/auto_screenshot_translate/README.md

 ```

-### 6. create "make_screenshot.dart" file in the "auto_translate" directory and write the following code.
+### 6. create "make_screenshots.dart" file in the "auto_translate" directory and write the following code.
 ```dart
 import 'dart:io';